Jousting: Late Middle Ages

 With the development of the courtly ideals of chivalry in the late medieval period, the joust became more regulated.
 This tendency is also reflected in the pas d'armes in general.
 It was now considered dishonourable to exploit an opponent's disadvantage, and knights would pay close attention to avoid being in a position of advantage, seeking to gain honour by fighting against the odds.
 This romanticised "chivalric revival" was based on the chivalric romances of the high medieval period, which noblemen tried to "reenact" in real life, sometimes blurring the lines of reality and fiction.

 The development of the term knight (chevalier) dates to this period.
 Before the 12th century, cniht was a term for a servant.
 In the 12th century, it became used of a military follower in particular.
 Also in the 12th century, a special class of noblemen serving in cavalry developed, known as milites nobiles.
-By the end of the 13th century, chivalry (chyualerye) was used not just in the technical sense of "cavalry" but for martial virtue in general.
+By the end of the 13th century, chivalry (chyualerye) was used not just in the technical sense of "cavalry", but for martial virtue in general.
 It was only after 1300 that knighthood (kniȝthod, originally a term for "boyhood, youth") came to be used as a junior rank of nobility.
 By the later 14th century, the term became romanticised for the ideal of the young nobleman seeking to prove himself in honourable exploits, the knight-errant, which among other things encompassed the pas d'armes, including the joust.
 By the 15th century, "knightly" virtues were sought by the noble classes even of ranks much senior than "knight".
 The iconic association of the "knight" stock-character with the joust is thus historical, but develops only at the end of the Middle Ages.

 Records of jousting by Froissart

 The Chronicles of Froissart, written during the 1390s, and covering the period of 1327 to 1400, contain many details concerning jousting in this era.
-The combat was now expected to be non-lethal, and it was not necessary to incapacitate the opponent, who was expected to honourably yield to the dominant fighter.
+The combat was now expected to be non-lethal, and it was unnecessary to incapacitate the opponent, who was expected to honourably yield to the dominant fighter.
 The combat was divided into rounds of three encounters with various weapons, of which the joust proper was one.
 During this time, the joust detached itself from the reality on the battlefield and became a chivalric sport.
 Knights would seek opportunities to duel opponents from the hostile camp for honour off the battlefield.